 Every player on a playoff team must have played at least 50% of the matches.
 Player attendance is tracked every week.
 Exceptions may be made on a case by case basis.
 Any exception must be approved by the league commissioner.

 Regular season matches consist of 4 sets.
-Wildcards and semi finals are best of 3 sets.
-Finals are best of 5 sets.
+Semifinal and Final matches are best of 5.
 Tie-breaker set is a regular set.

 |Middle Line Row||No player may touch or cross the center line separating the gym courts before the end of a rally.
 It is the center court stripe for the basketball court.
 This is a safety issue and there are no exceptions.|